 Well, you are in a majority, if you find yourself asking this question.

-You can create a digital version on an excel sheet and update it every day.
+Create a digital version on an excel sheet and update it every day.

 GoogleSheets has some formats.
 Elucidation of details calls for a separate article.

-You can scan Google Apps for the Kakeibo app.
+Scan Google Apps for the Kakeibo app.

-Monika Halan is a financial writer for Mint.
-She is also the author of Lets Talk Money.
+Lets Talk Money.
 She manages a family and family finances.